Rishi-Solanki07/SQL_Data_Extraction_Project/README.md

 # SQL Data Extraction Project
   Overview
  This project focuses on extracting valuable insights from the Adventure Works database using SQL queries.
  The extracted data is further processed, visualized, and presented using Power BI.

 # Key Features
-Data Extraction: Utilizing SQL queries to extract specific information from the Adventure Works database.
+**Data Extraction**: Utilizing SQL queries to extract specific information from the Adventure Works database.

-Coding Skills: Implementation of sub-queries, concatenation, joins, mathematical operations, ranking, and dense ranking.
+**Coding Skill**s: Implementation of sub-queries, concatenation, joins, mathematical operations, ranking, and dense ranking.

-Export to Excel: Exporting SQL query results to Excel for further analysis.
+**Export to Excel**: Exporting SQL query results to Excel for further analysis.

-Power BI Visualization: Creating dynamic dashboards with Power BI to present insights effectively.
+**Power BI Visualization**: Creating dynamic dashboards with Power BI to present insights effectively.

 # Project Steps
-Google Sheet Data:
-Link to Google Sheet - Contains data for all seven questions.
+**Google Sheet Data**: Link to Google Sheet - Contains data for all seven questions.

-Power BI Dashboard:
-Link to Power BI Dashboard (PDF Format) - Visual representation of extracted insights.
+**Power BI Dashboard**: Link to Power BI Dashboard (PDF Format) - Visual representation of extracted insights.

-Relational Database Wiring:
-Relational Database Wiring Diagram - Illustrates the connections between tables.
+**Relational Database Wiring**: Relational Database Wiring Diagram - Illustrates the connections between tables.

 # Steps to Replicate
-Data Extraction:
+**Data Extraction**:
 Execute SQL queries provided in the code file to extract information.

-Export to Excel:
-Save the SQL code file and export results to Excel.
+**Export to Excel**:Save the SQL code file and export results to Excel.

-**Power BI Visualization**:
-Import the Excel file into Power BI.
+**Power BI Visualization**: Import the Excel file into Power BI.
 Apply data transformation, create visualizations, and design dashboards.

-Presenting Insights:
-Leverage Power BI features such as tooltips, color combinations, and dynamic information for effective presentation.
+**Presenting Insights**: Leverage Power BI features such as tooltips, color combinations, and dynamic information for effective presentation.

 # Skills Demonstrated
 SQL Coding Proficiency

 Data Mining and Extraction

 Excel and Power BI Skills

 Data Visualization Techniques

 Feel free to explore the provided links to understand the project data, visualizations, and database relationships